DontDoThat21/NoDoxx/README.md

 ### REDACTED Strings

-1. Click the NoDoxxing extension icon in your browser toolbar
+1. Click the Redactor extension icon in your browser toolbar
 2. In the popup, find the "REDACTED to Redact" section
 3. Type the string you want to redact in the input field
 4. Click "Add" or press Enter